aivus/XML2Spreadsheet/README.md

 At the end of the process this command prints a token which can be used in `app:convert-to-spreadsheet` command by specifying `--access-token` option.

-Examples:
+Example:

 `bin/console app:convert-to-spreadsheet --access-token=ya29.A0AfH6-some-value-printed-by-command-mShavLt2oWhve tests/fixtures/coffee_feed.xml`

-**Access token automatically will be requested by `app:convert-to-spreadsheet` command if you have not set `--access-token` option.**
+_Access token automatically will be requested by `app:convert-to-spreadsheet` command if you have not set `--access-token` option._

 ## Supported protocols
 Currently, next protocols are supported to retrieve files:

 ### http / https
-* To download a file using GET method (default)
+* To download a file using GET method (default):
 `bin/console app:convert-to-spreadsheet https://raw.githubusercontent.com/aivus/XML2Spreadsheet/master/tests/fixtures/coffee_feed.xml`

-* To download a file using any other http method (e.g. POST) pass a `context` option as a key-value `httpMethod=POST`

-`bin/console app:convert-to-spreadsheet -c httpMethod=POST https://raw.githubusercontent.com/aivus/XML2Spreadsheet/master/tests/fixtures/coffee_feed.xml`
+* To download a file using any other http method (e.g. POST) pass a `context` option as a key-value `httpMethod=POST` `bin/console app:convert-to-spreadsheet -c httpMethod=POST https://raw.githubusercontent.com/aivus/XML2Spreadsheet/master/tests/fixtures/coffee_feed.xml`

 ### ftp